drolsen/webpack-svg-spritely/README.md

 Webpack SVG Spritely takes all incoming SVG files of a given build and creates symbols out of them.
 Once done creating symbols, Webpack SVG Spritely writes a SVG sprite file to disk.

-Once ran in browser, the newly created SVG sprite file is loaded into the DOM and ready usage.
+Once ran in browser, the newly created SVG sprite file is loaded into the DOM and ready for usage.

 It's that simple!